-At Amaro Law Firm, we’re focused on protecting workers’ rights and ensuring that they are given their due compensation, whether they have been injured in an accident or denied overtime pay that rightfully belongs to them.
+At Amaro Law Firm, we’re focused on protecting workers’ rights so that they are given any possible compensation, whether they have been injured in an accident or denied overtime pay that rightfully belongs to them.
 When the Fair Labor Standards Act, also known as the Wages and Hours Bill, was enacted in 1938, it established basic provisions such as minimum wage, a 45-hour workweek (later reduced to 40 hours), and overtime pay for certain jobs.

 Federal Overtime Law